mazfreelance/lumen-vendor-publish/README.md

 ```
 protected $commands = [
-    \Laravelista\LumenVendorPublish\VendorPublishCommand::class
+    \Mazfreelance\LumenVendorPublish\VendorPublishCommand::class
 ];
 ```

-## Sponsors & Backers

-I would like to extend my thanks to the following sponsors & backers for funding my open-source journey.
-If you are interested in becoming a sponsor or backer, please visit the [Backers page](https://mariobasic.com/backers).

 ## Contributing

 Thank you for considering contributing to LumenVendorPublish!
-The contribution guide can be found [Here](https://mariobasic.com/contributing).

 ## Code of Conduct

-In order to ensure that the open-source community is welcoming to all, please review and abide by the [Code of Conduct](https://mariobasic.com/code-of-conduct).
+In order to ensure that the open-source community is welcoming to all.

 ## License